 - All Part of the Show: The yokai congregate at Tokyo and fight the tsukumogami to more than a standstill, but don't seem to realize or care that there's a genuine danger.

-- Always Chaotic Evil: All Tsukumogami seem to share a similar personality: KILL.
+- Always Chaotic Evil: All Tsukumogami seem to share a similar, all-consuming interest: KILL.
 Even Sunekosuri is not immune.

 - Big Damn Heroes: When practically every yokai in Japan shows up for the "festival".

 - Bittersweet Ending: The day is saved, and Kato is stopped.
-But then Tadashi grows up, and can no longer see the yokai, including his old friend, Sunekosuri.
+Years later, Tadashi grows up, and can no longer see yokai, including his old friend Sunekosuri.
 Also, Kato is Not Quite Dead...and tracked Tadashi down.

 - Chekhov's Gun: The beans and rice that Tadashi got from becoming the Kirin Rider protect his family from the Tsukumogami.